Track real exposure

 Log listening, reading, speaking, writing, vocabulary, grammar, and custom immersion sessions in one place.

-LinguaTrackr gives immersion learners a structured place to log real exposure, review consistency, and understand how listening, reading, speaking, and writing add up over time.
+LinguaTrackr gives immersion learners a structured place to log real exposure, review consistency, and see how listening, reading, speaking, and writing add up over time.

 language immersion tracker

-LinguaTrackr is not another lesson app.
-It is a measurement layer for the learning you already do with native media, tutors, books, podcasts, flashcards, and real conversations.
+LinguaTrackr measures the learning you already do with native media, tutors, books, podcasts, flashcards, and real conversations.

 Log listening, reading, speaking, writing, vocabulary, grammar, and custom immersion sessions in one place.

-See totals, trends, streaks, activity balance, and long-term consistency without turning study into noisy gamification.
+See totals, trends, streaks, activity balance, and long-term consistency without noisy game chrome.

-Keep your profile private by default, make progress public only when you choose, and export your history on Pro.
+Keep your profile private by default, make progress public only when you choose, and export your history anytime.

-Use LinguaTrackr when you want evidence that your routine is actually moving, not just a vague sense that you studied.
+Use LinguaTrackr when you want evidence that your routine is moving, beyond a vague sense that you studied.

-Track the hours you spend with comprehensible audio, video, books, articles, and conversations so your routine has measurable shape.
+Track hours with comprehensible audio, video, books, articles, and conversations so your routine has measurable shape.

-Keep separate histories for every language you study and see where your time is actually going each week.
+Keep separate histories for every language you study and see where your time goes each week.

-Use trends, calendar views, and activity breakdowns to check whether your immersion volume is rising, slipping, or staying stable.
+Use trends, calendar views, and activity breakdowns to check whether immersion volume is rising, slipping, or stable.

-Keep your data private by default, or publish a profile only when sharing progress would help your accountability.
+Keep your data private by default, or publish a profile when sharing progress would help.

 Short answers for learners comparing trackers, spreadsheets, and app dashboards.